aiparragirre/wlasso/README.md

 ## R code of the simulation study

 All the R code needed to reproduce the results obtained in the simulation study of the paper is available in the folder `R code - simulation study`.

+In the folder `Functions` all the functions needed to conduct the simulation study are available.

+We need to run the code in the file `exe-sim.R` to run the simulations.
+The results of these simulations can also be downloaded here: shorturl.at/jnRV6